Are Your Headaches Neck-Related? How to Self-Diagnose and Find Relief

 Triggers for Headaches

 One of the distracting features of many neck-related headaches are the triggers.
-The things that – on the surface – feel like they give us the headache.
+The things that – on the surface – feel like they give us a headache.

 Some typical triggers include: